You’re in good company

 Editing: We edit and proofread customer communications (e.g. on GDPR), reports, template emails, product brochures and website content.

 What is the plain English test?
 Can your intended readers understand the first time they read?
 If so, you are probably using plain English.
+If not, you need to train staff and/or use a professional plain language editor.

 Why use plain English?
 It means your readers don’t have to struggle to understand or feel excluded because of the words used.
-It helps people to get the information they need, and do what they need to do with it.
+It helps people to get the information they need, and then to do what they need to do with it.

 Isn’t plain English ‘dumbed down’?
 No. Some people feel that if they don’t use long words, jargon and formal expressions, they won’t sound professional enough.
 That isn’t true.
 It’s easy to sound professional while using everyday words that most people will easily understand.